JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-10-24-DT2023-Mcap-smRNA-Analysis.md

 - run short stack on stringent trimmed reads
 - run picard (picard/2.25.1-Java-11)
 	- EstimateLibraryComplexity - Estimates the numbers of unique molecules in a sequencing library.
-	- ExtractIlluminaBarcodes - Tool determines the barcode for each read in an Illumina lane.
 	- MarkDuplicates - Identifies duplicate reads.
 USAGE: PicardCommandLine <program name> [-h]